- What is Vote By Mail?

-Your voted ballot must be received in any county election office or drop site by 8:00 p.m. on election night, Tuesday, May 17.
+Your voted ballot must be received in any county election office or drop site by 8:00 p.m. on election night.
 Remember: The postmark does not count.

 Call our office and ask if your ballot has been received.
 A record is kept indicating whether or not a voter has returned a ballot. top

 No. To ensure confidentiality, ballots are separated from return identification envelopes prior to the ballots being inspected. top

 All ballots are counted on election day – none are counted before.
 No results can be released until 8:00 p.m. on election night.
 County election officials may begin preparing ballots for counting no sooner than the Tuesday prior to election day.
 The ballots are then secured until counted on election day. top

 Ballot counting cannot begin until election day.
 Initial results are released at 8:00 p.m. election night and will continue to be updated throughout the evening until all ballots have been counted.
 Visit our web site shortly after 8:00 p.m. election night for updated live election results. top